calebt97/TaylorTextPad/README.md

 ##                                                      How To Run:
 Simply download the entire set of files in either a zip file or clone it.
-Then hit run using the JVM in your text editor.It has no dependencies.
+Then hit run using the JVM in your text editor.
+It has no dependencies.